TriplyDB/Documentation/docs/ratt/index.md

 # Introduction
-RATT is a typescript based script that allows transforming different types of data to linked data.
+RATT is a typescript based script that allows transforming different types of data to linked data. <!-- shortly mention Extract-Transform-Load (ETL) here as well -->

-Extract-Transform-Load (ETL)
+This documentation **assumes prior knowledge**:
+- Typescript knowledge (node.js/yarn packages) <!--Maybe add some documentation about most used commands, or links to external documentation. -->
+- Limited familiarity with linked data and TriplyDB

 # ETL example <!-- Create a short ETL example with core concepts, making it easier for a user to understand what an ETL is. -->